Is it just a good stretch?

 Where can I park?

-The entire adjacent parking lot next to our space is available and only shared with one other business, providing ample parking for all of our students!
+Most of the adjacent parking lot next to our space is available for True North Yoga students as it is only shared with one other business.
+The spots for the business that shares the parking lot are clearly marked, so please do not park in these.
+This should still provide ample parking for all of our students!

 Do you have any free class options?

-We offer free monthly meditations on our facebook live.
-We frequently host free classes at McCracken County Library as well.
+We offer monthly free classes at McCracken County Library.
 We also offer a discounted rate for students and active duty military.
 Ask your instructor if you think you might qualify.
 If you have a strong desire to practice yoga, but can’t afford our rates, we do have a limited number of scholarships available.
-Contact Ginny at email@example.com for more information.
+Contact Crystal at email@example.com for more information.

 Do you have gift cards available for purchase?